Coronavirus: self-isolating at university

 After a positive test result, self-isolate for a further 10 days from the start of your symptoms (even if that means you're self-isolating for over 10 days altogether).
 Or, if you have a negative test result, self-isolate for the remainder of the 10 days from when you first started.

-However, if at any point you feel you can't cope with your symptoms at home, you feel breathless and it's getting worse or your symptoms get worse and you need advice visit NHS 111 online or call NHS 111.
+There are a number of reasons you may need to get advice from NHS 111 or a GP if you coronavirus, including if at any point you feel you can't take care of yourself at home, you feel breathless and it's getting worse or you feel very weak, achy and tired.
+If you need advice visit NHS 111 online, call NHS 111 or call your GP surgery.
 If it's an emergency, call 999.

 How to self-isolate in a shared house